Skjoldrun/Skjoldrun.github.io/docs/DevOps/cicd-library-vars.md

 ## YAML Pipeline Access

-To access the variables in the YAML Pipeline you have to reference the group name of the variables in th evariables section:
+To access the variables in the YAML Pipeline you have to reference the group name of the variables in the variables section:

 ```yaml
 variables: